lambda-snail/dotnet-host-example/readme.md

     (void**)&callback);
 ```

-Now we can either give the c# code a pointer to a function or member variable:
+Now we can either give the c# code a pointer to a free function:

 ```c++
 callback(&test_fn_arumgents_and_returns);